Artist: Ricardo Moraga

 Size: 130 x 195 cm

-This work is the result of the artist’s admiration for the works of the great sculptors of classical Greece such as Phidias, Lysippus, Praxiteles or Myron, to name a few.
+This work belongs to the Poseidon series that Moraga develops from 2019 on.
+It is the result of the admiration that the artist feels for the works of the great sculptors of classical Greece such as Phidias, Lysippus, Praxiteles or Myron, to name a few.
 As an example, Ricardo Moraga has dedicated works to the Venus de Milo or the Victory of Samothrace.

-Moraga often uses classical themes in his works, but mixes them with his particular iconography.
-Among the his most used icons, we find marine animals such as crabs, shells, fish or coral; but he also reproduces fruits of the earth -such as apples, garlic, nuts- and inert objects such as sheets, pillows, brushes and tubes of oil paint as decorative icons.
-On this occasion, he has placed some apples as a decorative icon, whose intense red color contrasts sharply with the brown tones of the rest of the work and with the white background.
+Moraga often uses classical themes in his works, but he mixes them with his particular iconography.
+Among the most used icons, we find marine animals such as crabs, shells, fish or coral; but he also reproduces fruits of the earth -such as apples, garlic, nuts- and inert objects such as sheets, pillows, brushes and tubes of oil paint as decorative icons.

-On the other hand, we also usually find rusty parts in his works as a reflection of the passage of time.
+On the other hand, we also find rusty parts in his works as a reflection of the passage of time.
 This rust is a constant in his works.
-Here, the entire sculptural group gives off drops of rust that try to draw the viewer’s attention to the age of the reproduced sculptures.